 - Identifying and Solving problems themselves through team collaboration

 5. BE GENUINE

-It is extremely important to be genuine to yourself and to your teams, they need to see that you have their back when needed.
-This can be accomplished in many ways, sometimes it’s digging in at a particularly busy time or covering for someone in an emergency.
-I think the phrase “practice what you preach” is very relevant.
+It is critical to be genuine to yourself and to your teams.
+They need to understand that you have their back when needed.
+This can be achieved in many ways.
+Sometimes it’s digging in at a particularly busy time or covering for someone in an emergency.
+I think the phrase “practice what you preach” is appropriate.

-Be prepared to get your hands dirty as mentioned above, a very common mistake of new managers is to go back to what they know best and get sucked into the detail.
+Be ready to get your hands dirty.
+New managers often get sucked into the detail.
 This must be avoided at all costs and involves managing upwards, i.e. your Manager must understand that you cannot get sucked back into the detail.
 A Manager that is coaching/empowering creates a much more productive team ethos.